Eric Haase Player Props: Tigers vs. Cardinals

 Cardinals Pitching Rankings

+- The pitching staff for the Cardinals has a collective 9.3 K/9, the ninth-best in MLB.

-- The Cardinals' 4.62 team ERA ranks 20th across all league pitching staffs.
+- The Cardinals' 4.62 team ERA ranks 21st among all league pitching staffs.

-- The Cardinals rank 17th in baseball in home runs allowed (39 total, 1.2 per game).
+- Cardinals pitchers combine to rank 17th in baseball in home runs surrendered (39 total, 1.1 per game).

-- Wainwright starts for the first time this season for the Cardinals.

-- In his last appearance on Sunday, Oct.
-2, the 41-year-old right-hander, started and went 4 2/3 innings against the Pittsburgh Pirates.
+- Matz (0-4) gets the starting nod for the Cardinals in his seventh start of the season.
+He has a 6.39 ERA in 31 2/3 innings pitched, with 31 strikeouts.

+- His last appearance was on Tuesday against the Los Angeles Angels, when the lefty threw five innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.